cablelabs/lpwanserver-web-client/TESTING.md

 When writing tests, it's easiest to run the web-client server and the e2e tests in separate tabs, so as not to have to use a VNC and package the docker images with each change.

-1. Comment out the lpwan_web_client and browser_test services in `docker/docker-compose.e2e.yml`.
+1. In the lpwanserver repo, comment out the "ui" service from `docker/docker-compose.yml`.
-2. In one terminal tab, run `./bin/e2e.js`, no environment variables needed.
+2. In one terminal tab, from the lpwanserver repo, run the demo.  `./bin/demo`
 3. In a new tab, run the development web client server.  `REACT_APP_REST_SERVER_URL=http://localhost:3200 npm start`
 4. In a new tab, run the e2e tests, having exported the TTN env variables.  `npm run test:e2e`
-5. Stop and re-start the `./bin/e2e.js` process after each test run.
+5. Stop and re-start the demo after each test run.

 ## Limitations and future browser support